bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 We provided 15 demonstrations through a keyboard-based tele-operation interface.
-The average length of the demonstrations was 48.4 actions (although we sampled observations at a higher frequency about 10 observations for every action).
+The average length of the demonstrations was 48.4 actions (although we sampled observations at a higher frequency, about 10 observations for every action).
 From these 15 demonstrations, SWIRL identifies four segments.
 One of the segments corresponds to moving to the correct grasping position, one corresponds to making the grasp, one lifting the gauze up again, and one corresponds to straightening the gauze.
 One of the interesting aspects of this task is that the segmentation requires multiple features, and segmenting any single signal may miss an important feature.

-Then, we tried to learn a policy from the rewards constructed by SWIRL.We define a Q-Network with a single-layer Multi-Layer Perceptron with 32 hidden units and sigmoid activation.
+Then, we tried to learn a policy from the rewards constructed by SWIRL.
+We define a Q-Network with a single-layer Multi-Layer Perceptron with 32 hidden units and sigmoid activation.
 For each of the segments, we apply Behavioral Cloning locally with the same architecture as the Q-network (with an additional softmax over the output layer) to get an initial policy.
-We rollout 100 trials with an
-$\epsilon=0.1$ greedy version of these segmented policies.
+We roll out 100 trials with an $\epsilon=0.1$ greedy version of these segmented policies.
 The results are depicted below:

 <p style="text-align:center;">
 <img